MITEcology/J-Th.Bio-Cenci-et-al-2017/Size_Of_Adaptation_Space/DistanceBetweenDomains/ReadMe.txt

 ### This last file will create a txt file with
 ### x-axis (first column) Structural Constraint — y-axis (Second Column) distance between FD
 ### If run separately the files should be run in the same order as in the script run.sh
+### Note that this is just an illustrative example